AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/search/search-workfront.md

 To perform a basic search:

-1. Locate the Search box in the upper-right corner of the Workfront interface.
+1. Locate the **Search** box in the upper-right corner of the Workfront interface.
-1. (Optional) To search for a specific object, click the magnifying glass and select an object—Projects, for example—from the drop-down menu.
+1. (Optional) To search for a specific object, click the magnifying glass and select an object—**Projects**, for example—from the drop-down menu.
-1. In the `Search` box, start typing the information you are searching for.
+1. In the **Search** box, start typing the information you are searching for.
    For information about what fields are searched in Workfront, see [Understand Search](#understanding-search).

    As you begin typing in the search bar, Workfront makes recommendations based on your viewing history and it highlights the keyword you are searching for in orange.